 Analgesics (Pain Relievers)

 Analgesic medications only control pain.
 They do nothing to control lupus or to prevent damage to tissues such as the joints.
-Analgesics can range from simple things like acetaminophen (paracetamol, Tylenol) to more potent narcotics like morphine.
+Analgesics can range from simple things like Acetaminophen and Paracetamol to more potent narcotics like morphine.

 Disease Modifying Anti-Rheumatic Drugs (DMARDs)